orbisgis/h2gis/README.md

-H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into two subprojects: H2Spatial and H2Drivers.

-Both H2Spatial and H2Drivers are licensed under the GPL 3 license terms.
+H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into two subprojects: H2Spatial and H2Drivers, both of which are licensed under the GPL 3 license terms.

 #### H2Spatial
 H2Spatial extends H2 by adding spatial storage and analysis capabilities,